position Head Coach

 During the previous six years, Moseley lifted Kennesaw State University to new heights unreached prior to his arrival.
 Moseley guided the Owls to five consecutive NCAA Regional appearances and a pair of trips to the NCAA Championships.
 Taking over a program which had never advanced to postseason play, Moseley steered the Owls to the 2011 NCAA Championships in just his second season at the helm.

-Moseley added another program `first’ this past season, guiding Kennesaw State into the GCAA Top-25 Poll for the first time ever and concluded the year ranked No. 27 nationally.
+Moseley guided Kennesaw State into the GCAA Top-25 Poll for the first time ever in 2015 and concluded the year ranked No. 27 nationally.
 The team’s ascension into the national Top-25 came on the strength of tournament titles at the Rees Jones Invitational (Sept.
 21-23) and Pinetree Intercollegiate (Oct.
 20-21) accompanied by second-place showings at the Jones Invitational (Feb.
 23-24) and the Atlantic Sun Conference Championships (Apr.
 19-21).
 In total, Moseley’s teams captured 13 tournament crowns during his time in Georgia.

 Moseley’s charges finished in the top-30 nationally in 2011 and 2014, placing 26th at both NCAA Championships.
 The 2014 Owls claimed runner-up honors at the NCAA Auburn Regional to earn their spot in the nation’s final 30 teams vying for a national title.
 Moseley’s first campaign at Kennesaw State also included participation in NCAA action as then-sophomore Jeff Karlsson qualified for the 2010 NCAA Southeast Regional as an individual.